-All impairment losses are recognised in the income statement.
+All impairments are recognised in the income statement.

-An impairment loss in respect of financial assets measured at amortised cost is reversed if the subsequent increase in fair value can be related objectively to an event occurring after the impairment loss was recognised.
+An impairment in respect of financial assets measured at amortised cost is reversed if the subsequent increase in fair value can be related objectively to an event occurring after the impairment was recognised.
 The reversal is recognised in the income statement.